Fredhn/singleton-random-number-selector/README.md

 # singleton-random-number-selector
-Singleton - Functions: Generate Random Number and Save in Disc
+Singleton Classes: Generate Random Number and Save in Disc